input-output-hk/partner-chains-smart-contracts/onchain/STANDARDS.md

 ``-fexpose-all-unfoldings`` is a bruteforce hammer of an optimization option: we mostly enforce its use due to Plutus scripts needing it in some cases to avoid compilation issues revolving around type class methods.
-It also helps offchain Haskell code, especially in cases revolving around type class dictionaries.
 While it does increase compile time somewhat, the alternative would be to use it piecemeal in only those modules whose Plutus scripts require it, which is a tedious task and leads to confusion as to why this flag is on in some modules,